apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 (<em>Appears on:</em><a href="#dataprotection.kubeblocks.io/v1alpha1.ExecActionSpec">ExecActionSpec</a>, <a href="#dataprotection.kubeblocks.io/v1alpha1.JobActionSpec">JobActionSpec</a>)
 </p>
 <div>
-<p>ActionErrorMode defines how should treat an error from an action.</p>
+<p>ActionErrorMode defines how to handle an error from an action.
+Currently, only the Fail mode is supported, but the Continue mode will be supported in the future.</p>
 </div>
 <table>
 <thead>